BennyKode/BennyK-s-practice-CFG/README.md

 # BennyK-s-practice-CFG

+# What is it used for?

+This scripts is a quick way to setup an empty CS2 map with the right configuration to test nades and explore CS2 maps.

 # how to add it in your folder
 To add the practice cfg to cs2 you have to navigate to the folder
 *  C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg